Should you buy an electric car?

-There are certainly advantages to plug-in electric cars, but there is at least one glaring reason to give pause: They cost more than their traditional gas-powered cousins.
+There are certainly advantages to plug-in electric cars, but there is at least one significant reason to give pause: They cost more than their traditional gas-powered cousins.
 Is that initial expense worth it in the long run?
-Consider these things before buying an electric car.
+Consider these electric car questions and answers before buying an electric vehicle (EV).

-Most of today's electric vehicles (EV) can travel over 200 miles on a full charge, when driving lower speeds such as city driving.
+Most of today's electric vehicles can travel over 200 miles on a full charge when driven at lower speeds (city driving, for example).
 Highway driving consumes battery reserve faster and may result in a range that is significantly less than what is advertised.
 And there are still some models that prioritize performance over range.
 Extended-range electric vehicles (EREVs) can increase mileage even more, and a plug-in hybrid, with a gas tank for backup, increases range, too.
-Remember: Adding an engine means adding gas costs and engine maintenance, including oil changes, which regular EVs don't require.
+Remember: Adding an engine means adding gas costs and engine maintenance, including oil changes, which regular EVs don’t require.

-There are a few options for charging an electric vehicle at home, but the up-front cost can range from $0 to $1,200 or more, depending on what features the charging station is equipped with.
-While you can get by with a level 1 charging station, most homeowners choose to invest in a level 2 station.
+There are a few options for charging an electric vehicle at home, but the up-front cost can range from $0 to $1,200 or more, depending on what features the electric vehicle charging station is equipped with.
+While you can get by with a Level 1 charging station, most homeowners choose to invest in a Level 2 station.
 Some EV owners also invest in solar panel charging, for environmental and monetary reasons.